iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/setup.md

 This document provides step-by-step instructions for setting up and configuring the IOMED Data Space Platform development environment.
 It covers the installation of required software, project configuration, and initial usage of the R package ecosystem for OMOP CDM analysis.

 For information about specific analytical workflows, see [Core Analytics Workflow](../../docs/core_workflow).
-For detailed package documentation, see [R Package Reference](../../docs/package_reference).
+For detailed package documentation, see [Package Reference](../../docs/data_analysis/package_reference).
 For educational materials and presentations, see [Educational Materials](../../docs/educational_materials).

 ## Project Configuration